kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 homePitch.innerHTML = teamInfo.dataset.homePitch;
 {% endprism %}

-It needs to be this way for two-word data-attributes.  `dataset` can't refer to it as `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
+It needs to be this way for two-word data-attributes due to how both `dataset` and `DOMStringMap` object work behind the scenes.
+Specifcally, `dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.

-This is due to how `dataset` works behind the scenes, using something called the `DOMStringMap` object. `dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.
+Simply put, __*`dataset` can't refer to it as `teamInfo.dataset.home-pitch` in the JavaScript and the HTML reference can't be `data-homePitch`*__.

 The HTML for this section's CodePen has a `data-homePitch` attribute.
 Click on the "Load Chelsea FC Info" link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".

 Adjust the code so it says `data-home-pitch` and it will work fine.
-But from there, go to the JavaScript and change `teamInfo.dataset.homePitch` to `teamInfo.dataset.home-pitch`...you'll get a Reference error saying "pitch is not defined".
+But from there, go to the JavaScript and change `teamInfo.dataset.homePitch` to `teamInfo.dataset.home-pitch`...you'll get a browser console reference error saying "pitch is not defined".

 Because of this, I suggest keeping your data-attributes and `dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-team-pitch` and `teamInfo.dataset.homeTeamPitch` may work, but are too verbose.

 Store the data-attributes in a link (<a href="http://codepen.io/kaidez/pen/dPoexg" target="blank">See the CodePen Demo</a>)
 ---------------------
-The first example was separated out just so things would be clearer, but a real-world use case is to store the data-attributes in the link being clicked on.
+The first example separated the link and the data-attribute content so things would be clearer, but a real-world use case is to store the attributes in the link being clicked on.
 Using the same CSS, that code would look like this:

 __The HTML__
 {% prism markup %}